-- Move the jumper from pins 1-2 to pins 2-3 to erase the password.
+- Locate the CMOS/power on password jumper, JP6, on the system board. - 4.
+Move the jumper from pins 1-2 to pins 2-3 to erase the password.
 See "System Board Layout" on page 5-2. - The system detects the change and the password, time, and date are erased from memory.
 Rapid Resume settings are also deleted.
-(See "Rapid Resume" on page 1-17.) - 6.
-Move the jumper from pins 2-3 to pins 1-2 for normal operation. - 7.
-Plug the power cable into the electrical outlet and power-on the system unit. - 8.
+(See "Rapid Resume" on page 1-18.) - 6.
+Move the jumper from pins 2-3 to pins 1-2 for normal operation. - Plug the power cable into the electrical outlet and power-on the system unit. - 8.
 Run the Setup Utility to restore the configuration settings.
 Press Esc to save with the password disabled. - When you are finished servicing the machine, run the Setup Utility to restore the configuration settings.
 (You must reset the time, date, and any Rapid Resume settings.
-See "Rapid Resume" on page 1-17.)
+See "Rapid Resume" on page 1-18.)

-- To reinstall the password, the user must enter a password in the Setup Utility. - Disabling the power on password reconfigures the system.
+- 1. To reinstall the password, the user must enter a password in the Setup Utility. - 2.
+Disabling the power on password reconfigures the system.
 Run the Setup Utility to clear any 16X errors. - 3.
-To determine if the machine you are servicing has the Rapid Resume feature enabled, run the Setup Utility and check to see if Rapid Resume is enabled on the third screen (Page 3).
+To determine if the machine you are servicing has the Rapid Resume feature enabled, run the Setup Utility and check to see if Rapid Resume is enabled.
+See "Starting the Setup Utility" on page 1-14.